dev-4/clock/README.md

-# Testing out the digital clock and it's effectiveness.
+# Meme clock that I made as a joke.